nhsconnect/nrl-responder-stub/src/README.md

 2. Send a `GET` request to the relevant endpoint from the application under test.

     If `endpointFormat` is `local`, endpoints are constructed as if the root is the SSP URL, i.e. the Provider URL must be percent-encoded and appended to the root.
-Provider URLs are as configured in the `providerPathFileMap` property of `config.ts`.
+Provider URLs are as configured in the `pathFileMapping` property of `config.user.ts`.

     For example: